idaholab/moose/python/doc/content/python/MooseDocs/extensions/tag.md

 ## Basic Tag

-There is only one version of the tag command, demonstrated below.
-The available settings for the tag command are listed in [tagging-settings].
+There is only one version of the tag command, and the available settings for the tag command are listed in [tagging-settings].
+A demonstration of the command is as follows:

 ```
 !tag name=tagging_one pairs=application:test foo:bar simulation_type:triage fiscal_year:2023
 ```

+where the `name` parameter (here, "tagging_one") can be any user-defined string to signify the ID for the set of tags, and the `pairs` parameter can be any space-separated list of category:label string pairs (optionally checked against the allowed key list, as described above).
+Currently, the tag ID will appear in the rendered filtering page as the label for the documentation page being tagged.

+!alert! note
-If either the 'name' or the 'pairs' parameters are left out of the invocation of the tag command, an error message is generated that directs the user to the affected markdown file.
+If either the `name` or the `pairs` parameters are left out of the invocation of the tag command, an error message is generated that directs the user to the affected markdown file.
+This error will not stop the build of the site.
+!alert-end!

 !devel settings module=MooseDocs.extensions.tagging
                 object=TaggingCommand